 If your fleet has signed up for home charging as well as public charging, you’ll receive a Mina Chargepass which will give you access to thousands of public charge points across the country.
 So when you’re travelling long distance or need to top up on the road, you won’t be left short.
 Simply pull up to a public charge point (within our Chargepass network), connect your EV to a charge point using the charging cable and tap your Mina Chargepass to start the charge.
 When you’ve finished, tap your Chargepass again to stop the charge and unplug the cable.
 There’s nothing to pay – your fleet manager will receive one single invoice at the end of each month for both your home and public charging costs.

 And that really is it.
 We told you transitioning to an EV would be simple.
-If you have any questions which we haven’t covered here, you can head over to support, start a live chat, or call us on 0114 4000 151.
+If you have any questions which we haven’t covered here, you can head over to support, start a live chat, call us on 0114 4000 151 or watch our driver onboarding video here.